Wound Management: A Practical Guide Seminar

-Wound Management is an essential and very popular seminar for all nurses and other healthcare practitioners.
-It is based on evidence and includes updates relating to foundation principles for effective wound management.
-Subjects include:
+Ausmed's Wound Management Seminar is an essential and very popular course for healthcare professionals, including nurses, general practitioners, podiatrists, pharmacists, and occupational therapists.
+It is based on the latest evidence for effective wound management.
+You will learn:

-- A strong focus on foundation principles of wound management
+- A strong focus on the foundation principles of wound management

-- How to incorporate a person-centred approach to care
+- How to incorporate a patient-centred approach to care

-Ausmed has educated thousands of nurses and other health practitioners across Australia on this topic.
-The lecturers are popular and extremely adept educators who are consistently very highly evaluated.
-Improve your understanding of wound management by attending this popular event.
+Ausmed has a long-standing track record of educating thousands of nurses and other health practitioners across Australia on this topic.
+Our experienced presenters are popular and extremely adept educators who are consistently very highly evaluated.
+Don’t miss out – book now!

 Need for Program